Gerrystev/be-assignment/README.md

 **Note**
 To authorise, you need to:
 - Request `/api/signin` or `/api/session/refresh` in account manager
-- Get its access token and refresh token from `st-access-token` header
+- Get its access token and refresh token from `st-access-token` and `st-refresh-token` header
 - Apply at swagger authorize `accessTokenBearer` and `refreshTokenBearer`